 However, strong communication skills are needed to improve and resolve all other potential problems that may come up for couples.
 Set yourselves up for success and take the time to explore all aspects of your relationship.

 Premarital counseling is great for seriously dating, engaged, and newlywed couples.
-My perspective on religion and spirituality is open-minded, welcoming, and I am affirming of all relationships.
+Our perspective on religion and spirituality is open-minded, welcoming, and we are affirming of all relationships.

 As a bonus, in the state of Georgia, you can receive a discount on your marriage license for attending premarital counseling.
 Learn more about the details here.

 First, you and your fiancé will attend an intake session and take an extensive assessment through Prepare/Enrich or SYMBIS.
 Then, we will go over results of your relationship strengths and areas of growth together.

 From there, you and your partner will attend sessions either in-person or online as we explore your relationship and use an interactive workbook to improve your areas of growth.

 With Prepare/Enrich or SYMBIS, we’ll explore the following aspects of your relationship:

 - Communication (Are you able to ask for what you want and need effectively?
 Hoping for your partner to say “Are you feeling supported lately?
 If not, what can I do differently?”)

 - Conflict resolution (Do you get stuck in the same fights?
 Need help in fighting fair?
 What are your “hot topics”?)

 - Partner style & habits (Are you able to accept your partner as they are?
 How do your personalities mesh together?)